 Please note that new users must first register on FI's website and create a user profile before they will be able to log in to the reporting system.

-Please bear in mind that a person subject to the reporting obligation who has not conducted transactions of EUR 5 000 or more during a calendar year is not obliged to report these transactions to the PDMR transactions register.
+A person subject to the reporting obligation who has not conducted transactions of EUR 5 000 or more during a calendar year is not obliged to report these transactions to the PDMR transactions register.
 Accordingly, there may be transactions that have been conducted by a person subject to the reporting obligation but have not been reported to the PDMR transactions register as they have not had a value at or above the reporting threshold.

 Under Chapter 5, Section 2 of the EU Market Abuse Regulation (Supplemental Provisions) Act (2016:1306), FI shall intervene against those who fail to report their own transactions in accordance with Article 19(1)–19(2), 19(6) and 19(7) of MAR.
 Further information about potential sanctions for infringements of these provisions can be found at Transactions conducted by persons discharging managerial responsibilities – insider trading.